Jamon Iberico Salad

 Instructions

-- First, make the dressing by adding all ingredients to a bowl and whisking for 2 minutes.1 tablespoon of extra virgin olive oil, 1 tablespoon of orange juice, Zest from Β½ an orange, A splash of Moscatel Vinegar, 1 tablespoon of honey
+1 tablespoon of extra virgin olive oil, 1 tablespoon of orange juice, Zest from ½ an orange, A splash of Moscatel Vinegar, 1 tablespoon of honey

-- Prepare the orange by cutting off the skin and white membrane with a sharp knife.
-Cut into thin slices.1 large orange
+• Prepare the orange by cutting off the skin and white membrane with a sharp knife.
+Cut into thin slices.

-- Add the greens and chickpeas to a small bowl and add a few teaspoons of the dressing.
-Toss salad lightly until covered.1 cup mixed greens of choice, Β½ cup of chickpeas
+• Add the greens and chickpeas to a small bowl and add a few teaspoons of the dressing.
+Toss salad lightly until covered.

 Video